Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: Results for three-dimensional transitions

 Other more complex LGW theories with multiparameter quartic terms have also been considered in the literature.
-We mention here the theories relevant for spin-density waves in cuprates and for the finite-temperature chiral hadronic transition (U($N$)$\otimes$U($N$) and SU(4) LGW theories).
-Field-theoretical analyses have identified the relevant FPs and provided estimates of the corresponding critical exponents \cite{DPV-06,PSV-08,PV-13,BPV-05}, which satisfy $\Sigma>0$ in all cases.
+We mention here the theories relevant for spin-density waves in cuprates and for the finite-temperature chiral hadronic transition (such as U($N$)$\otimes$U($N$)-symmetric LGW theories).
+Field-theoretical analyses have identified the relevant FPs and provided estimates of the corresponding critical exponents \cite{DPV-06,PSV-08,PV-13}, which satisfy $\Sigma>0$ in all cases.

-\subsubsection{Percolation}
+\subsection{Percolation}

-The percolation problem can be related to the limit $q\to 1$ of the Potts model, and also to a particular limit of $\Phi^3$ field theories, for which the upper critical dimension is $d=6$.
+The percolation problem can be related to the limit $q\to 1$ of the Potts model, and also with a particular limit of the $\Phi^3$ field theory, for which the upper critical dimension is $d=6$.
 Therefore, the $\nu$ conjecture is expected to hold as well.
-The is confirmed by results for the 3D percolation~\cite{XWLD-14,BFMMPR-99} reported in Table~\ref{3Dexp}.
-For $d> 3$ the percolation results of Refs.~\cite{AMAH-90,Gracey-15,LW-19,Ziff-20} give $\Sigma\approx 0.65$ for $d=4$, $\Sigma\approx 0.32$ for $d=5$, confirming $\Sigma\ge 0$ in all cases.
-Moreover, close to the upper critical dimension ($d=6$) one can perform a $6-d$ expansion, using an appropriate $\Phi^3$ field theory.
+This is confirmed by results for 3D percolation~\cite{XWLD-14,BFMMPR-99} reported in Table~\ref{3Dexp}.
+For $d> 3$ the results of Refs.~\cite{AMAH-90,Gracey-15,LW-19,Ziff-20} give $\Sigma\approx 0.65$ for $d=4$, $\Sigma\approx 0.32$ for $d=5$, confirming $\Sigma\ge 0$ in all cases.
+Moreover, close to the upper critical dimension ($d=6$) one can perform a $6-d$ expansion, using the appropriate $\Phi^3$ field theory.
 At one loop~\cite{Gracey-15,SVZ-20} one obtains

 where $\epsilon_6 \equiv 6-d$.